codyngpriest/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # This is a function that copies a string.
 3. strcmp
 # This is a function that compares two strings
+4. I am a kind of paranoid in reverse.
+I suspect people of plotting to make me happy
+# This is a function that reverses the content of an array of integers.